 Your LinkedIn profile is incredibly important to your career.
 Your LinkedIn profile is the primary thing other people will see about your professional profile.
+It is used by recruiters, potential employers, coworkers, and business partners.
 It is the online world’s equivalent of a first impression, so it should be utilized well.
 Even the simplest errors on a profile page can have dire effects.
 Here’s a list of common errors to watch out for:

 Suggested Reading: How to Write a KILLER LinkedIn Profile… And 18 Mistakes to Avoid

 One of the most basic and powerful things that you can do to create a great profile is to make sure that it doesn’t contain any errors in spelling, grammar, or punctuation.
 The reason for this is that it can show that you are sloppy and careless.
 Worse, some people might even interpret these errors as incompetence.
 Have friends or family read your profile to find errors that you may have missed.Your LinkedIn profile is incredibly important to your career.
 Your LinkedIn profile is the primary thing other people will see about your professional profile.
 It is the online world’s equivalent of a first impression, so it should be utilized well.Click To Tweet

 If you want to post a picture, then follow the same rules that you would in picking a picture for a resume.
 The photograph should be an attractive, professional, head-and-shoulders shot of you in business attire—clear, with a plain background.
 The idea behind a LinkedIn profile picture is to show your contacts that you can look the part of a professional.
 Obviously, no “selfies in the mirror” or pictures that may be too casual (such as a picture of you sipping a drink by the pool).